1391819/interactive-low-poly-environment/README.md

 - [x] Simple empty island
 - [x] Procedurally generated objects
 - [x] Lake and all its features
-- [x] Airplane and carousel animations
+- [x] Aeroplane and carousel animations
 - [x] Fireflies and all their features
 - [x] Campfire and all its features
 - [x] Cat and dog 3D models
 - [x] Basic GUI
-- [x] Advanced GUI: dynamic creation of lake
+- [x] Advanced GUI: dynamic creation of the lake
 - [x] Fixed and free camera modes
 - [ ] Use noise perturbations to shape clouds
 - [ ] Increase resolution of water surface texture
 - [ ] Populate night mode skybox with shining stars
-- [ ] Turn "Environment elements: in-depth review" into a table
+- [ ] Turn "Environment elements: an in-depth review" into a table

 ## Highlights